-There is also a 12 step program rehab.
+There is also a 12-step program rehab.
 This program involves meetings aimed to help one recover from addiction.
 In this program, the people involved learn to admit their mistakes and surrender.
 They are also taught to stay sober in the process.
-So, how long is a 12 step program?
+So, how long is a 12-step program?
 For this program, there is actually no timetable.
 It depends on the person’s readiness and comes on their own time.

 Normally, the longer the treatment, the higher the chance of treatment success regardless of what type of program is employed.
 In fact, the National Institute on Drug Abuse (NIDA) reveals that patients are more successful in their addiction recovery when they undergo a 90-day or longer treatment program.
 Moreover, the NIDA also recommends longer stays to maintain and ensure sobriety in the long run.

-If you are still hesitant because of the length of treatment, you have to remember that this is a small step for a better life and future.
+If you are still hesitant because of the length of treatment, you have to remember that this is a small step toward a better life and future.
 So no matter how long drug detox takes, and how long does rehab last, your willingness to go through the treatment is the biggest factor affecting recovery.

 The duration of your stay inside the rehab facility will depend on different factors, such as the severity of addiction, financial constraints, the co-occurrence of mental or medical issues that also need to be addressed, and many more.
 Nonetheless, treatments can assure success regardless of the length and how long drug rehab is required.
 In fact, considering and accepting treatment for their addiction is already a big step towards recovery.
 More so, an addiction specialist will determine the duration of your treatment, which of course will depend on your will to recover.

 Struggling with addiction can be hard.
-More often, the effects of addiction are what users mostly long for, such as the feeling of pleasure or increase in their confidence.
+More often, the effects of addiction are what users mostly long for, such as the feeling of pleasure or an increase in their confidence.
 However, we all know how drug and alcohol abuse can ruin a person’s life.
 This is what rehab treatments intend to correct – that you don’t need these harmful substances to be satisfied with your life.
+Call us today.

 Types of Rehab Programs

-As mentioned, there are different rehabilitation programs that can suit an individual’s needs, wants and timeframe.
+As mentioned, there are different rehabilitation programs that can suit an individual’s needs, wants, and timeframe.
 Among the common treatments used by rehab facilities are the following:

 Long-Term Residential Treatment Programs

 So, how long is inpatient drug rehab?
-Residential treatment programs typically last forhow long?
+Residential treatment programs typically last for how long?

-Aside from promoting socialization with people that can relate to an individual’s struggle, long-term residential treatment also aims to develop patients’ sense of responsibility and accountability.
+Aside from promoting socialization with people that can relate to an individual’s struggle, the long-term residential treatment also aims to develop patients’ sense of responsibility and accountability.
 More so, this kind of treatment can also help the patients to eliminate negative and destructive beliefs and behavior and adopt more positive ways of interacting with other people.

 TCs can also be tailored to suit individuals with special needs such as adolescents, people suffering from severe mental health issues, and ex-convicts.
 More so, TCs also offer support services and even employment training as part of the recovery process.